 Who should attend?

-graduate and chartered engineers, flood risk managers, consultants, contractors, owners and operators of coastal or reservoir/lake frontages,
+and chartered engineers, flood risk managers, consultants, contractors, owners and operators of coastal or reservoir/lake frontages, and post-graduate

 At the end of the course, participants will:

 be aware of the types and breadth of coastal structures in use;

 be familiar with key coastal processes affecting the design of coastal structures, and the most recent guidance on wave overtopping;